 Managing Cat Dander Sensitivity

 Naturally, keeping cats out of the home and avoiding contact with them is the most reliable way to reduce the risk of an allergic reaction.
-However, many mild allergy sufferers choose to keep their pet and pursue medical management of their symptoms.
+However, many mild allergy sufferers choose to keep their pet and pursue of their symptoms.
 The viability of this option depends on the severity of your symptoms.

 Individuals who have suffered anaphylactic shock from exposure to cat dander should consider carrying an emergency treatment such as an epinephrine injector or EpiPen.
 Parents of allergic children must take steps to ensure a safe environment for their kid.
 Make sure to explain your child's sensitivity to teachers and other parents.
 Discuss treatment and management strategies with your doctor to determine the best way to proceed.